£78 Find Cheap Flights from Manchester to Egypt – Compare and Save

 The average price of all round-trip flights from Manchester to Egypt clicked on KAYAK for each day over the last 12 months.

-When flying from Manchester to Egypt, you should consider leaving on a Monday and avoid Fridays if you are looking for the best rates.
-For your return to Manchester, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.
+When flying from Manchester to Egypt, you should consider leaving on a Friday and avoid Saturdays if you are looking for the best rates.
+For your return to Manchester, you’ll find the best rates on Fridays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Manchester to Egypt?